Characters: Buffy The Vampire Slayer Antagonists

-The leader of a large vampire gang based out of Tokyo, Toru tricked Dracula into giving his powers to Toru and all his men, stole the scythe from Buffy's fortress, and planned to use it to Depower
+The leader of a large vampire gang based out of Tokyo, Toru tricks Dracula into giving his powers to Toru and all his men, steals the scythe from Buffy's fortress, and plans to use it to depower

 all of the Slayers in the world.
-In the process, he killed Renee, Xander's Love Interest.
-He was defeated by Dracula, who let Xander kill him in Revenge
+In the process, he kills Renee, Xander's Love Interest.
+He is defeated by Dracula, who lets Xander kill him in revenge

 Toru's right-hand man, he is killed by Satsu right before he can bite Buffy.